satyu2004/Manifold-Navigation/README.md

 ## Other Contributions

-We develop a GPU-accelerated framework for generating trajectories on manifolds specified by the user.
+We develop a GPU-accelerated pipeline for generating synthetic trajectories on manifolds specified by the user.
 We use PyTorch as backend for differential geometric computations and TorchDiffEq for integrating geodesic equations on the GPU.

 Currently supported dataset generation processes: **Brownian motion**, **AR(1)**.
->>>>>>> fc80870 (convergence visualization)

 ## Project Structure